nasa/cape/doc/index.rst

 includes tools for pre-processing, executing the codes, performing post-processing tasks, and creating finished databases.
 The approach of Cape is to provide tools that make users more efficient at some or all of the modeling and analysis process.
-It may be useful to use Cape for just one step of a particular user's project, or it may be useful to use it for the entire process.
+It may be useful to use CAPE for just one step of a particular user's project, or it may be useful to use it for the entire process.

+:ref:`Installation <install>` is done using the standard Python packaging tool ``pip``.

 Most users really would rather evaluate new tools by seeing some examples, so here are the links to the example pages for the main solvers: